Rainbow flag (LGBTQ): Government flags

 In 2018, marchers at the Equality March in Częstochowa carried a modified version of the flag of Poland in rainbow colors.
 They were reported to prosecutors for desecration of national symbols of Poland, but the prosecutors determined that no crime had been committed.

-In 2025, Boise, Idaho adopted the rainbow flag as an official city flag; this was after House Bill 96 was passed on April 3, 2025, declaring government entities in Idaho only allowed to display certain flags.

-In May 2025, the Sego Belonging Flag was adopted as an official flag of Salt Lake City, Utah; it is based on the Progress Pride flag.
-It was adopted in response to a new state law restricting the flying of that and other flags.

-The city of Missoula, Montana adopted the rainbow flag as its official flag on June 2, 2025.
+In 2025, multiple U.S. cities adopted resolutions to name Pride flags as "official flags" of their municipalities, as loopholes around state laws banning their display by governmental buildings, including the cities of Missoula, Montana (which did not have an official city flag before them), and Boise, Idaho.
+Salt Lake City similarly granted official flag status to customized versions of the Progress flag, transgender flag, and Juneteenth flag incorporating the Sego lily symbol from the city's main flag.

 Other unofficial proposals and designs incorporating the rainbow flag into state, province, and municipal flags exist but have not gained widespread adoption.

 A Minnesota State Flag with a rainbow flag design on the field.

 Bartosz Staszewski (left) carries a rainbow version of the flag of Poland at the 2018 Equality March in Częstochowa.

 The Sego Belonging Flag, adopted in 2025 as an official flag of Salt Lake City, Utah; it is based on the Progress Pride flag.